KaiWelu/nextjs-boilerplate-ui/README.md

 ## About

-This is a barebones template for NextJS projects.
-It contains the things I consider as absolute base (for now) for every further project.
+This is a template for NextJS projects.
+It contains the things I consider as absolute base (for now) and next ui.
 Includes tailwindcss for styling and playwright + vitest for testing purposes.

 ## Tech used